- Overview

 from bailo import TokenAgent, Client

-Base Agent
+Base agent

 The full Python docs for the Agent class and subsequent child-classes is available